 If you can remove your mask safely (socially distanced) for a few minutes (as few as 15 will help) every few hours AND wash your face – you can prevent maskne from even happening.
 This step would be a HUGE help in relieving the discomfort and put bacterial buildup in check.
 Take care to remove it with clean hands and place it in a place where it will not collect more bacteria.

 Avoid wearing masks made of synthetic fabrics, such as nylon or rayon.
-Make sure you’re not using a mask that has had chemicals sprayed on it.
-A cotton material with a couple of layers is perfect.
-A soft cotton will help reduce the irritation from the friction of the mask against the skin.
-Also avoid washing your mask in a scented detergent.
+Make sure you're not using a mask that has had chemicals sprayed on it.
+Cotton material with a couple of layers is perfect.
+The soft cotton will help reduce the irritation from the friction of the mask against the skin.
+Also, avoid washing your mask in a scented detergent.

 Consider keeping several face masks on hand in case you need a fresh one.

 Have you applied a product and immediately following your skin feels a bit sticky or tacky?
 Did you think the product wasn't working?
 This article clarifies why a product would have a sticky (not greasy) sensation after application and why it's actually a GOOD THING.

 July 14, 2021

 You know I seriously seek out products with active ingredients that produce results.
 Last week we talked about Poly-l-lactic acid (PLLA), now we’re going to take a look at Growth Factors in skincare products.
 You are going to be so excited about the benefits of this powerful ingredient.